AmirGamilDev/gweedore-software-tester-course-2019-2020-java-samples/Readme.md

 with students contributing to code that was written as part of class exercises.

 Note: Note all coding best practices are employed as certain concepts were only employed once class had knowledge of these (e.g. use of abtract or final where appropriate).
+Also, getters and setters were sometimes left out to keep code simple when demonstrating a different concept.